AmirDaliri/d63181fffacf7f55df742aa964ab9a35/README.md

 - Swift Codable to implement Data models
 - XIB and @IBOutlet to implement UI
 - Encoding and data model test in Unit Testing Target
+- Simple UI Testing
-- CoreData to implement Fave tab
+- CoreData to implement for offline mode
-- System Colors to implement Dark Mode
-- Functional Parametric Comments.
 - Atomic commits and git flow to clear changes.